usnistgov/DiscreteEventLogisticsSystems/README.md

 * **Design** -- provide model-libraries to support development of conceptual models and functional architectures

 ## [Brief] Get-Started
-_After you download the whole repository_, there are two basic ways to get started with the models.
+_After you download the whole repository_, there are few basic ways to get started with the models.
 (Note: A more comprehensive guide is coming in the near future.)

-1. Open **DiscreteEventLogisticsSystems.mdzip**.
-This will open the DELS model library and automatically import the Commodity Flow Network.
+1. For MagicDraw Users:  You can open **DiscreteEventLogisticsSystems.mdzip**.
+This will open the DELS model library and automatically import the **CommodityFlowNetwork.mdzip**.

-2. Open **DELSFramework.mdzip**.
-This will open the top-level model repository with all of the domain-specific model libraries.
-All domain-specific model libraries (except DELS and CFN) are work-in-progress or work-not-in-progress (stale projects).
+   a) You may open **DELSFramework.mdzip**.
+This will open the top-level model repository with **_ALL_** of the domain-specific model libraries.
+Most of the domain-specific model libraries (except DELS and CFN) are work-in-progress or work-not-in-progress (stale projects).

-3. Most of the domain-specific model libraries (e.g. **Manufacturing_RefArch.mdzip**) automatically import their dependency tree.
+   b) Most of the domain-specific model libraries (e.g. **Manufacturing_RefArch.mdzip**) automatically import their dependency tree.
 So if you want to work with the Manufacturing libraries, you can simply open that library and it'll import both DiscreteEventLogisticsSystems and CommodityFlowNetwork.

+2. For users of non-MagicDraw SysML editors (e.g., Sparx EA): You can import the **DiscreteEventLogisticsSystems.xmi** and **CommodityFlowNetwork.xmi** files.
+3. For non-SysML editors: Use the _html_ files.
+Unzip **CommodityFlowNetwork.html.zip** and **DiscreteEventLogisticsSystems.html.zip** and open in a browser.
+Unfortunately, right now Chrome doesn't seem to be working, but Internet Explorer and Edge seem to work just fine.

 **Note** These model libraries were created in NoMagic's MagicDraw 18.5 SP1 which implements SysML 1.4

 ## Summary of Included Packages

 * **CommodityFlowNetwork.mdzip** and **DiscreteEventLogisticsSystems.mdzip** are documented in NISTIR-8262 available from https://doi.org/10.6028/NIST.IR.8262.
+  * These models are also available in OMG's XML Model Interchange (XMI) format, see **CommodityFlowNetwork.xmi** and **DiscreteEventLogisticsSystems.xmi** which can be imported into most SysML editors.
   * These models are also available to be viewed in html, see **CommodityFlowNetwork.html.zip** and **DiscreteEventLogisticsSystems.html.zip**.
 While read-only and with limited functionality, this is a quick way to view the content of these models without a SysML modeling tool.
+You will need to unzip the folder first.
+Also, Internet Explorer / Edge seem to work best right now.

 * **CentralFillPharmazy.mdzip** and **CentralFillPharmacy_deprecated.mdzip** are products of NIST grant _70NANB15H234_ with documentation available at https://nvlpubs.nist.gov/nistpubs/gcr/2019/NIST.GCR.19-022.pdf